f-hamidlab/Zhuravskaya-ASNMD/README.md

-# Alternative splicing coupled to nonsense-mediated decay coordinates downregulation of non-neuronal genes in developing mouse neurons
+# Scripts for the analysis of alternative splicing and nonsense-mediated decay in developing mouse neurons

 This repository contains scripts used to generate the data presented in our manuscript.
 The codes for processing RNA-sequencing data